La Rumorosa Baja California

 After Mexico gained independence in the early 19th century, Baja California started seeing changes, but because of its remote location and rugged terrain, development in the area was slow.

-The construction of modern roads and highways, including the famous Tijuana-Ensenada Scenic Toll Road (Mexico Federal Highway 1D), which passes through La Rumorosa, started in the mid-20th century.
+The construction of modern roads and highways, including the famous Tijuana-Ensenada highway (Mexico Federal Highway 1D), which passes through La Rumorosa, started in the mid-20th century.

 La Rumorosa Pass became a crucial transportation route, connecting Tijuana and Mexicali with the rest of the country.